LauraMil01/Homework4/README.md

     $ ros2 launch rl_fra2mo_description display_fra2mo.launch.py

+If you want to test the point 4 c), in a fourth terminal write:

+    $ ros2 topic echo /tf_static

 If you want to view the image captured by the camera, execute the following command in another terminal:

      $ ros2 run rqt_image_view rqt_image_view